CHIME: A Case for Efficient Long-Context Attention-FC Disaggregated Inference with DIMM-PIM

-\myparagraph{Problem formulation.} The following arguments can describe a sub-batch $i$: $c_{p_{i}}$, the list of chunk sizes of each prefilling request; $f_{p_{i}}$, the list of finished token numbers of each prefilling request; $f_{d_{i}}$, the list of finished token numbers of each decoding request.
-The goal of the scheduling is to prioritize the computation time of decoding and add prefilling requests to hide the execution bubble.
-It requires modeling the following latencies of both sub-batches can be modeled as follows:
+\myparagraph{Model features.} \sys describes a sub-batch $i$ with following arguments: $c_{p_{i}}$, the list of chunk sizes of each prefilling request; $f_{p_{i}}$, the list of finished token numbers of each prefilling request; $f_{d_{i}}$, the list of finished token numbers (on each rank) of each decoding request.
+The latencies of both sub-batches can be modeled as follows:

-Equation~\ref{equ:obj_1},\ref{equ:obj_3} denotes the latency on the GPU side, which contains the latency of prefilling MHA and batched operations (FC operations).
-Equation~\ref{equ:obj_2},\ref{equ:obj_4} denotes the latency on the \sys-PIM in the granularity of rank, which contains the latency of decoding MHA, QKV transferring for decoding, and the overlapped transferring of prefilling requests' KV.
+Equation~\ref{equ:obj_1},\ref{equ:obj_3} denotes the latency on the GPU side, which contains the latency of prefilling attention and batched FC operations.
+Equation~\ref{equ:obj_2},\ref{equ:obj_4} denotes the latency on the \sys-PIM in the granularity of rank, which contains the latency of decoding attention, and overlapped data transfer overheads.